The best camping chairs 2023: kick back in style in the backcountry

 Bulky for real backpacking

-This is a lightweight, comfortable and easily collapsible camp chair that’s light enough to carry in your pack for some overnight adventures, although the packed size does mean it’s a little long for carting on big backpacking trips.
+This is a lightweight, comfortable and easily collapsible camp chair that we found was light enough to carry in a pack for some overnight adventures, although the packed size does mean it’s a little long for carting on big backpacking trips.
 However, add the Simmer chair to your gear list and you will be rewarded with a comfortable place to rest whatever kind of camping you enjoy.
-Compact, with a rugged powder-coated steel frame, the nylon mesh seat fabric keeps you cool, no matter how hot the sun gets.
+Compact, with a rugged powder-coated steel frame, the nylon mesh seat fabric kept us cool, no matter how hot the sun got on test.
 Deep pole pockets at each corner create a solid fit for the chair frame.

 For some older and/or taller users, the-close-to-the ground seat might be a bit challenging to get up out of.
 One of the smart features we really liked about the Simmer Chair is that the carry bag (which is, of course, included) can be attached to the legs of the chair for use as a zippered accessory pocket.